Subhaan-A23/OpenRocketFlightController/README.md

 # OpenRocketFlightController

 An open source rocket flight controller.
-It is designed to be installed into a rocket and then when the rocket reaches a specific altitude, then it will perform some action or ignite an E-Match
+It is designed to activate some functionality when a specific altitude is reached.
+For this current repository, the functionality activiated will be to electrically fire an E-Match.
+However, this can be programmed for any desirable functionality.

+The flight controller will use a barometric pressure sensor, and an accelerometer.
+Currently this is in development phase and so the sensors used will be cheaper available components.
+However, after development, a more suitable pressure sensor that can measure upto higher altitudes and an accelerometer that can measure upto 200G of acceleration will be used for real use.